chai-v/chatcells/README.md

 3. Install dependencies:
 `npm install`

+## View Application

+View the live application at [https://chatcells-eight.vercel.app/](https://chatcells-eight.vercel.app/)
 ## Running the Application

 Once you have installed the dependencies, you can run the application locally:
 `npm run dev`

 This will start the development server and open the application in your default web browser.
-You can view the application at [http://localhost:3000](http://localhost:3000).